kguite/Javascript-Strings/README.md

 # Javascript-Strings

-After my CodeWars daily challenges list became very long, I decided to separate some of the work to make it easier to find and reference later.
+After my CodeWars daily challenges list grew very long, I decided to separate some of the work to make it easier to find and reference later.

 ## Included